Aviratyash/Passwordchecker/README.md

 To use the password strength checker, follow these steps:

-1. Clone the repository or download the `password_analyser.py` script.
+1. Clone the repository or download the `password_analyser.pyw` script.
 2. Run the script by executing the following command in your terminal:

 ```bash